 - Native to: West and Central Africa (especially Ghana, Côte d’Ivoire, Togo)

-🌳 Botanical Description
+Botanical Description of Griffonia simplicifolia

 - Type: Climbing shrub or small tree